UChicago Medicine AdventHealth La Grange: Controversy

 On June 25, 2018, AMITA Health Adventist Medical Center La Grange reached a settlement with the United States Department of Justice for violating the Americans with Disabilities Act.
 The hospital had been reported by a man who claimed that he had not been provided an American Sign Language interpreter in 2015.

+Awards and recognitions

+The hospital received a grade A from The Leapfrog Group from November 2013 to May 2026.

+The medical facility received from the Centers for Medicare & Medicaid Services a five-star rating from 2020 to 2022, and again from 2025 to 2026.

+On December 4, 2025, UChicago Medicine AdventHealth La Grange was recognized by Forbes in its new Top Hospitals list with a five star ranking.